Seeing a doctor about your child's breathing

 On this page:

-Respiratory infections are common in children and most of the time they will recover by themselves.
+Respiratory infections, which can cause breathing problems, are common in children and most of the time they will recover by themselves.

-When young children catch a cold they often get a noisy chest or chesty cough.
+When babies, toddlers and young children catch a cold they often get a noisy chest or chesty cough.
 However, half of all children’s coughs and breathing problems get better after 10 days.

 You should also go to the doctor if your child: